dell/OpenManage-Enterprise/README.md

 - [簡體中文 (Simplified Chinese)](docs/translations/README_zh.md)
 - [繁體中文 (Traditional Chinese)](docs/translations/README_zh_TW.md)

+## Maintenance Mode

+This repo is in a maintenance mode.
+It is still being watched and all code here is still functional but you may not see commits for long periods of time.
+We will still accept feature requests and bug reports via the issues.

 ## OME/OME-M and Plugin API Samples / Cookbooks

 This repository hosts complete examples of how to use the OME/OME-M API.
 We designed these scripts to standalone but they are also meant to be used in the scripts of others.